Inchcolm bound on Maid of the Forth

 We sat on the outside deck of the boat to enjoy the view and sea air.
 The wee dug was in his element, peering overboard and enjoying the smells of the sea.

 En-route to and from Inchcolm an audio tour played, highlighting lots of interesting information about the Firth of forth, its islands and the land bordering it.
 There were tales of ghostly goings on, murder, conspiracy and more but I won’t spoil it for you, as you should take a tour yourself and hear the stories first hand.

-As we neared Inchcolm we were lucky enough to spot some Grey Seals on a small rocky outcrop, basking lazily in the sun.
+As the Maid of the Forth neared Inchcolm we were lucky enough to spot Grey Seals on a small rocky outcrop, basking lazily in the sun.

 Inchcolm is often referred to as the Iona of the East, and it’s easy to see why when you catch a first glimpse of the island with its beautiful medieval abbey, white sandy beaches and azure blue waters.
 Inchcolm Abbey was originally a priory founded by King David I who reigned between 1124 and 1153.

 Like Iona, it’s thought Inchcolm was once a significant holy island, and a place it was considered a great honour to be buried.

 Preserved inside the small museum at the visitors centre is a rare 11th century hogback tombstone typical of those from the Viking era.

 It was a gorgeous day so we explored Inchcolm Abbey from outside first.

 No sooner had we taken a handful of steps into the abbey grounds than an angry duck had flown into Mr G’s face!
 The Teen and I struggled to keep a straight face as Mr G rocketed 10 feet into the air with fright.
 It turns out the poor duck had been snuggling with her babies, when along stomped Mr G like Gulliver in Lilliput.
 Once she realised he wasn’t a threat she settled back down and let us admire her adorable new brood from a safe distance.